 Managing the Holidays with a Long-Term Illness

-Lowenthal and Hester Hill Schnipper, LICSW, OSW-C, Manager of Oncology Social Work at Beth Israel Deaconess Medical Center, share advice on rethinking holiday traditions and celebrations to capture more peace and cheer in the face of a disheartening diagnosis.
+We spoke to Leora Lowenthal, LICSW-OSW-C, manager of the oncology social work program at BIDMC, and Hester Hill Schnipper, LICSW, OSW-C, for advice on rethinking holiday traditions and celebrations to capture more peace in the face of a disheartening diagnosis.

 Maintain Your Energy